Vince14Genius/IPA-Keyboard-iOS/README.md

   * **theoretically unfixable**, as the iOS third-party keyboard API does not yet support ignoring the hardware keyboard

+- [x] Section header width contact hitbox bugs

+- [x] Delayed refresh of collection view items when scrolling

+  * actually a UIButton problem (the .system type button has a default animation)

 ## To-Do List: Features for future releases

 ### Other key sets